Maintenance and Bots

 | Update reign payout routing | MineCore.setCurrentReignRecipients(...) | P_SET_REIGN_ETH_RECIPIENT / P_SET_REIGN_ETH_RECIPIENT_TO_CALLER_ONLY and/or P_SET_REIGN_CLAIM_RECIPIENT / P_SET_REIGN_CLAIM_RECIPIENT_TO_USER_ONLY |

-| Claim Barons rewards | ClaimAllHelper.claimShareholderForUser(user, ...) | P_CLAIM_SHAREHOLDER_FOR |
+| Collect Baron rewards (ETH to user) | ClaimAllHelper.claimShareholderForUser(user, ...) | P_CLAIM_SHAREHOLDER_FOR |

 | Withdraw King fallback bucket | ClaimAllHelper.withdrawKingBalanceForUser(user) | P_WITHDRAW_KING_BUCKET_FOR |

-| Claim all (bundle) | ClaimAllHelper.claimAllFor(user, ...) | P_CLAIM_ALL_FOR |
+| Collect all (bundle) | ClaimAllHelper.claimAllFor(user, ...) | P_CLAIM_ALL_FOR |

 | Enter Furnace for a user (bot pays) | Furnace.enterWithEthFor(user, ...) | P_FURNACE_ENTER_ETH_FOR |